YiLimath/YiLimath.github.io/_posts/2024-09-01-blog-post-3-Birational-AngehrnSiu.md

 ---
-title: 'Note on Theorem of Angehrn and Siu'
+title: 'Birational geometry note on Theorem of Angehrn and Siu'
 date: 2024-08-11
 permalink: /posts/2024/08/Theorem-of-Angehrn-and-Siu/
 tags: